nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 As described before, you can map your data either to ShipEngine API request object or map ShipEngine responses to your own structure.

-Lets see how to map data for input or output data.
+Let's see how to map data for input or output data.

 #### Mapping input data

-To track a package you can either use a `labelId` if the label was created using ShipEngine API or use a `trackingNumber` and a `carrierCode` for other packages.
+To track a package, you can either use a `labelId` if the label was created using ShipEngine API or use a `trackingNumber` and a `carrierCode` for other packages.

 The input mapping object is defined as: